More questions from the popular topic of my online chat, Knowing It’s Over (August 21):

-Also, consider how many years’ commitment’s required.
+Also, consider how many years’ commitment is required.
 You could agree to “try” the job for two-to-five years, say, and then decide whether to return.

 About the architect’s plans – don’t burst her bubble harshly.
-Say you’d love that plan, but suggest putting it on hold while you examine the immediate choices.
+Say you’d love that plan, but suggest it be on hold while you examine the immediate choices.